ethereumclassic/ethereumclassic.github.io/content/why-classic/decentralization/index.en.md

 Maintaining Code is Law is not easy...

+### Protocol Neutrality & Natural Contribution

+Rather than a Foundation consisting of people, some projects have a foundation that is rooted in philosophy; immportal principles rather than temporal bags of flesh.
+A foundation of ideas rather than people means that for time immemorial _any_ group or individual can fill any role they like, and can so without permission or being directed by any central authority.

+For these types of projects, instead of relying on artificial cash injections that are finite and handed out from the top, contributions are financied naturally by a _Buy and Contribute_ strategy.
+The

+Projects that have an overreliance on a central foundation are seldom able to free themselves of this reliance, and do not evolve to be sustainable becauses they are not perceived to be neutral.

+- Neturality Niche
+- Evolves naturally sustainable development incentives based on meritocracy

+- If a foundation runs out of money, is hacked, or simply disappear, an over-reliance on this source of founds will prove to be a hinderance .

+Blockchain is a unqiue technology because this coordination problem can be solved through the _Buy and Contribute_ strategy, which incentivises contributions without a central Aritifical source of funding for the project.
+The overreliance on artificial funding is difficult to detect... blah blah.

+When the cash runs out, the development that was reliant on this will disappear, and unlike other chains that never had this artificial cash source, alternative funding models have evolved.

+More importantly, what drives deicion making on this new orphaned project?
+Without a set of guiding principles to follow, it will surely devlolve into a kleptocratic race to the bottom to pillage the corpse of whatever value remains.

 ### Decentralization Maximalism

 - Pillars of decentralization
 - All layers are decentralized
 - Minimize or remove single points of failure
 - The Centralization Gravity Well
+- Toxicity as a immune response (vs sowing division)
+- meatspace capture immunity

 The fight for Code is Law, upheld by decentralization, is not over - it never will be over - as these values must be continually spread, nurtured, evolved and reinforced.